h2oai/h2o-3/README.md

 [![Join the chat at https://gitter.im/h2oai/h2o-3](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/h2oai/h2o-3?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 H2O makes Hadoop do math!
 H2O scales statistics, machine learning, and math over Big Data.
 H2O is extensible and users can build blocks using simple math legos in the core.
-H2O keeps familiar interfaces like R, Python, Excel, & JSON so that Big Data enthusiasts & experts can explore, munge, model, and score datasets using a range of simple to advanced algorithms.
+H2O keeps familiar interfaces like R, Python, Scala, Excel, & JSON so that Big Data enthusiasts & experts can explore, munge, model, and score datasets using a range of simple to advanced algorithms.
 Data collection is easy.
 Decision making is hard.
 H2O makes it fast and easy to derive insights from your data through faster and better predictive modeling.
 H2O allows online scoring and modeling in a single platform.

 * [Downloading H2O-3](#Downloading)
 * [Open Source Resources](#Resources)